 Where: 50 kilometres (31 miles) south-west of the city

 To see wildlife in its natural habitat – with an accompanying game of hide-and-seek – visit Tidbinbilla Nature Reserve.
 Tidbinbilla is thought to mean "where boys become men" in local Aboriginal language, a reference to initiation ceremonies.
 At The Sanctuary, platypus peek above the water’s surface, kangaroos hop through bushland, cockatoos screech overhead and koalas can often be spotted in the treetops, while water birds and frogs can be heard calling along the gentle walking paths.

 Enjoy the Pod Playground at the Arboretum

 At the National Arboretum's Pod Playground, sculpted acorn cubbies reach into the sky, hoisted up by silver steps.
-Kids can run across a musical bridge and tap notes out with each step, and toddlers can play inside tall, sand-filled Banksia (native Australian flora) cones.
-This is the best-looking playground in the city and to top off its pulling power, there’s a café at the Village Centre for weary parents.
-Inside the Centre, you’ll also find the National Bonsai Collection and The Curatoreum, with a section dedicated to creative kids’ gifts.
+Kids can run across a musical bridge and tap notes out with each step, and toddlers can play inside sand-filled Banksia (native Australian flora) cones.
+This is the best-looking playground in the city and to top off its appeal, there’s a café at the Village Centre for weary parents.
+Inside the Centre, you’ll find the National Bonsai Collection and The Curatoreum, with a section dedicated to creative kids’ gifts.

 Have fun at Yarralumla Play Station